 Relevant education or technical training and/or experience for the fleets concerned, including for the fisheries involved.

-Soundness of mind and body and capable of working under stressful psychological and physical situations that can be demonstrated by standard psychological and medical tests.
+Soundness of mind and physically capable of working under stressful psychological and physical situations that can be demonstrated by standard psychological and medical or fitness tests.

 Ability to work at sea with a crew on a cooperative basis over long and continuous periods.